Howard-O-Neil/object-detection/README.md

 The above example is pretty easy, but this result is also easier to inspect than all others which i have experimented.

 Because we only predict by 1000 labels (object label only), the model doesn't seem to be able to filter the real ground-truth object with the background stuffs.
+I can say that the model is
++ Good at image classification tasks
++ Bad at localization tasks (Unable to give bad score on background)

 I'll keep develop this in another branch, where i'll deploy MobileNet pretrained model instead of VGG-16, with additional model for detecting background/object.